Nonprofit Leadership Graduate Certificate

-The graduate certificate in nonprofit leadership provides a unique opportunity to pursue a theoretically based and practically oriented education in leadership for nonprofit professionals.
-This program offers nonprofit managers the up-to-date professional skills and perspectives required to lead their organizations in the rapidly changing and complex nonprofit sector of society.
+The graduate certificate in nonprofit leadership provides students with a unique opportunity to pursue a theoretically based and practically oriented education in leadership for nonprofit professionals.
+This program offers current and prospective nonprofit managers the ability to learn up-to-date professional skills and perspectives required to lead their organizations in the rapidly changing and complex nonprofit sector of society.

 The graduate certificate is specifically designed for the experienced nonprofit manager who has an advanced degree or an undergraduate degree and several years of professional experience.
-It is intended for those holding or seeking executive positions that wish to further their education without pursuing the full requirements for a graduate degree.
+However, students who are just beginning their careers may also find value in expanding their skills with this certificate and are encouraged to apply.

 Why Study Nonprofit Leadership at Grand Valley?

 - GVSU's nonprofit program is accredited by the Nonprofit Academic

 Centers Council and is regularly ranked in the top ten nationwide